louischatriot/nedb/README.md

 ```

 ### Indexing
 NeDB supports indexing.
 It gives a very nice speed boost and can be used to enforce a unique constraint on a field.
 You can index any field, including fields in nested documents using the dot notation.
-For now, indexes are only used to speed up basic and $in queries, but I am planning on adding value comparison soon.
+For now, indexes are only used to speed up basic queries and queries using `$in`, `$lt`, `$lte`, `$gt` and `$gte`.

 To create an index, use `datastore.ensureIndex(options, cb)`, where callback is optional and get passed an error if any.
 The options are: